ream88/simple_tumblr/README.md

 ### Simple Wrapper

-Each SimpleTumblr call returns a couple of `SimpleTumblr::Post` objects, which are a nice and convenient wrappers for accessing post's data - for more information be sure to read the [Tumblr API](http://www.tumblr.com/docs/en/api/v2):
+Each `SimpleTumblr` call returns a couple of `SimpleTumblr::Post` objects, which are a nice and convenient wrappers for accessing post attributes.
+These attributes are defined by Tumblr's API and shared across `SimpleTumblr::Post`'s, for a detailed list and more information about them be sure to read the [Tumblr API](http://www.tumblr.com/docs/en/api/v2):

 ```ruby
 post = blog.photos.first